jeixav/LCS-Tool-Article/Review Response.md

 Comment #3

 The number of LCS detection software packages in the list of other LCS packages has been reduced and more details have been given.
-The “all-purpose” description of LCS Tool has been removed and the paragraph about LCS Tool's capabilities reworded.
+The "all-purpose" description of LCS Tool has been removed and the paragraph about LCS Tool's capabilities reworded.

 Comment #4